Potatoes – one of the most commonly eaten vegetables on the planet has its fans and its enemies.

 “a man with half an acre of potatoes can grow enough food to keep his family alive for a year” Michael Pollan

-- Potatoes were developed in Central and South America 4000-7000 years ago by selective cultivation of a naturally poisonous tuber.
+- 4000-7000 years ago potatoes were developed in Central and South America by selective cultivation of a naturally poisonous tuber.

 - The powerful Inca civilization was based on the potato.
 When the Spanish destroyed the Inca civilization they brought the potato to Europe.

-- The most common potato today is the Russet potato originally developed by Luther Burbank.
+- The Russet potato is the most common potato today and was originally developed by Luther Burbank.
 Burbank was an amazing person who had almost the “ability to talk to plants‘ and thereby developed over 800 new varieties and species of plants.

-- Monsanto’s GMO’s were stopped in the potato industry.
-When they public discovered they were eating genetically modified potatoes at McDonalds, public opinion forced McDonalds to stop.
+- When the public discovered they were eating genetically modified potatoes at McDonalds, public opinion forced McDonald’s to stop and Monsanto’s GMO’s were stopped in the potato industry.
 This was one of the first major setback to GMO’s in America.

 The Bad: Health Concerns with Potatoes

-Nightshades have varying amounts of alkaloids, compounds produced by plants to prevent themselves from insects and disease.
+Nightshades have varying amounts of alkaloids, compounds produced by plants to protect themselves from insects and disease.

 Potatoes don’t have the high amounts of alkaloids as the 3 powerful nightshades (mandrake, tobacco, belladonna).
 IF YOU ARE SENSITIVE to alkaloids, even potatoes could cause a reaction.
 The level of alkaloids varies greatly depending on the variety of potato and how it is produce and handled